fatimazahraelaaziz/Terraform_Jenkins_EKS/terraform-for-cluster/README.md

 ## Jenkins Pipeline

 1. **Environment Variables**
-   - Set environment variables related to AWS, as well as
+   - Set environment variables related to AWS.

 2. **Pipeline Stages**
    - **Stage 1:** Create a Kubernetes cluster by specifying the directory where Terraform scripts should run.